-In general, the functions of most proteins are defined or mediated through interactions with other proteins.
-Within a cell these interactions are organized into a complex network regulated, in part, through phosphorylation by an elaborate interconnected system of kinases and phosphatases.
-We are developing systems to study protein-protein interactions and post-translational modifications, theorizing that the functions of proteins and their isoforms are reflected in their protein partners and phosphorylation states.
+The functions of most proteins are defined by or mediated through interactions with other proteins.
+These interactions are organized into complex networks regulated, in part, through modulation of protein phosphorylation by an elaborate interconnected system of kinases and phosphatases.
+We use quantitative proteomic techniques to study how protein networks, protein-protein interactions and post-translational modifications are aberrantly regulated in cancer

 "Expression of Mouse Telomerase Reverse Transcriptase during Development, Differentiation, and Proliferation."
 Greenberg RA, Allsopp RC, Chin L, Morin GB, DePinho RA.
 Oncogene.
 1998 Apr 2;16(13):1723-30.